The wall sit exercise is often overlooked as a leg exercise due to its simplicity in nature.

 Over to you

-I challenge you to start adding a couple of sets of wall sits at the end of each leg training day.
-In case you are not training your legs at all, just do wall sits each day for a few minutes.
+I challenge you to start adding a couple of sets of wall sits to your workout.
+If you happen to be not training at all, start by doing a couple of sets of wall sits a week.
 Write down your wall sit hold time on a piece of paper and review your progress after 4 weeks.
 You will be amazed by the results.

-Lastly but not least, please bear in mind that wall sits should not be considered a full leg workout, but instead it should complement a leg workout routine and should be performed in combination with other leg exercises such as lunges or squats.
+Finally, please bear in mind that wall sits should not be considered a full workout, but instead should complement an existing workout/be done together with other exercises.